 How do I find out about Ridge Rangers volunteer events and participate?

 All Ridge Rangers volunteer events -- called “workdays” -- are on our online calendar.
-You can click on each event to get the full detail on what we’re doing, where we’re meeting, the times, and any special instructions.
+Click on each event to get the full details about a workday: what we are doing, where we are meeting, the times, and any special instructions.

 Where do the Ridge Rangers volunteer?

 The Ridge Rangers help restore wildlife habitat in conservation areas on the Lake Wales Ridge and nearby areas – home to a very special ecosystem which includes two unique habitats and is one of the world’s hotspots for biodiversity.
 The conservation areas where we work are owned by state or federal agencies, or by non-governmental organizations like the Nature Conservancy, Archbold Biological Station, and Bok Tower Gardens.

 Three things you probably didn't know about the Lake Wales Ridge:

 - It’s at least a million years old.

 - It’s one of the top locations in the United States for biodiversity.

 - It supplies the water we use.